Cs-Sahil/Comp-3340-Resume/README.md

 ## PREREQUISITES
-- To begin with, we require a resume that is formatted in Markdown [Resume]()
+- To begin with, we require a resume that is formatted in Markdown.
+- Please see the [Resume](https://github.com/Cs-Sahil/Cs-Sahil.github.io/blob/main/index.md) formatted in Markdown.

 ## INSTRUCTIONS